jrodriguezs92/SO_EDJ/WebServer-TC1/README.txt

 > To remove compilation files
 	make clean

+> To install the daemon
+		./scripts/InstallDaemon

+> To uninstall the daemon
+		./scripts/UninstallDaemon

 * To use more content, copy the files in bin/res
 * To generate file file.ext of X bytes dd if=/dev/zero of=file.ext bs=1 count=0 seek=X